-- 1. Click Group → Group Configuration. - 2.
+- 1. Click Group \rightarrow Group Configuration. - 2.
 Click the Administration tab. - 3.
-In the Accounts and Groups panel, select either: - · All accounts and groups to view both local and remote accounts. - Local accounts to view local accounts only. - · Locally authenticated users to view users that have been locally authenticated. - 4.
+In the Accounts and Groups panel, select either: - All accounts and groups to view both local and remote accounts. - · Local accounts to view local accounts only. - · Remotely authenticated users to view users that have been remotely authenticated. - Active Directory users to view only Active Directory user accounts. - Active Directory groups to view only Active Directory group accounts. - 4.
 Select the account and click Modify.
 The Modify Administration Account dialog box opens.
-In the dialog box, use the SSH Public Key tab to view or change attributes of the public key. - NOTE: The SSH Public Key tab is available only when all the members of the group are running firmware v9.1.x or later. - 5.
-In the Public key field, enter the value for the account. - 6.
+In the dialog box, use the SSH Public Key tab to view or change attributes of the public key.

+NOTE: The SSH Public Key tab is available only when all the members of the group are running firmware v9.1.x or later.

+- 5. In the Public key field, enter the value for the account. - 6.
 (Optional) In the Description field, enter a description for the public key. - 7.
 Click OK.